Maine Legislature: Elections

 Legislative elections are held in November of every even-numbered year, during the state's general election.
 The terms for both houses are two years.
-Since 1996, members of both the House and Senate are limited to four two-year terms, a consecutive, rather than a lifetime, limit.
+Since 1996, members of both the House and Senate have been limited to four two-year terms, a consecutive, rather than a lifetime, limit.
 Members who have served the limit are re-eligible after two years.

 Until 1880, the legislature was elected for a one-year term.
-Starting in 1881, an amendment to the Maine Constitution took effect to provide for two-year terms, the current length.
+Starting in 1881, an amendment to the Maine Constitution took effect, providing for two-year terms, the current length.

 Sessions

 The legislature meets in two separate sessions.
 The first session begins the first Wednesday in December, following the general election, and continues into the following year.
-The second session begins the first Tuesday in January of the next year, the same year as the next general election.
-The second session is typically short and deals with a limited number of bills per the Maine Constitution, which are budgetary matters, legislation submitted by the Governor, bills held over from the first session, citizen initiatives, and legislation deemed to be an 'emergency'.
+The second session begins on the first Tuesday in January of the next year, the same year as the next general election.
+The second session is typically short and deals with a limited number of bills per the Maine Constitution, which are budgetary matters, legislation submitted by the governor, bills held over from the first session, citizen initiatives, and legislation deemed to be an 'emergency'.
 According to the Constitution, emergency legislation is supposed to be legislation for an immediate need to protect public peace, health, or safety, but that provision is often broadly interpreted.

 The governor of Maine may also call the legislature into a special session for "extraordinary occasions."
 The Governor and the Senate President may also call the Senate into session to confirm gubernatorial appointments.

 Powers

 As the legislative branch of the Maine state government, the legislature has the power to make laws, subject to a veto by the governor.
-The legislature, however, by a vote of two-thirds in each house, may override the veto.
-The legislature also has the power to propose constitutional amendments by a vote of two-thirds in each house; the proposal must be approved by a majority of voters in a referendum in order to be passed.
+The legislature, however, may override the veto by a two-thirds vote in each house.
+The legislature also has the power to propose constitutional amendments by a two-thirds vote in each house; the proposal must be approved by a majority of voters in a referendum to be passed.

 Unlike other states, the legislature is responsible for electing the attorney general, state treasurer, and secretary of state.
-Most states give this responsibility to gubernatorial appointments, or an election by the people at large.
+Most states give this responsibility to gubernatorial appointments or an election by the people at large.